Everything You Need to Know About Finding and Contacting Micro-Influencers

 When crafting your outreach, remember the #1 rule of marketing: make it about them, not about you (even though it’s really about you).

 You want to think about what motivates the influencer, and then frame your pitch using that information.
-Influencers want to be seen as thought leaders, who spot trends early and are sought after by the top brands in their niche.
-They also want to provide value for their followers that helps them live, feel, or do better.
+Influencers want to be seen as thought leaders who spot trends early and are sought after by the top brands in their niche.
+They also want to provide value for their followers.

 Above all, influencers are fiercely independent, creative, and entrepreneurial.
-So when you send your first DM or email, treat them with the respect they’ve earned.
+When you send your first DM or email, treat them with the respect they’ve earned.
 Acknowledge the influence they’ve cultivated in your niche.
 It’s because of that influence that you’re now contacting them to collaborate together.

 Influencers want to partner with brands, not feel like they’re just another marketing outlet.
-Micro-influencers especially crave this kind of partnership.
 They know that helping you grow your brand is key to growing their own realm of influence.

 How to Pitch Micro-Influencers

-When you contact influencers, be clear about who you are, why it makes sense for you to work together, and how the influencer partnership can benefit the both of you.
+When you contact influencers, for example in email outreach efforts, be clear about who you are, why it makes sense for you to work together, and how the influencer partnership can benefit both of you.

 Influencers have worked hard to establish themselves as knowledgeable subject-matter experts.
 Give them the recognition they deserve (and desire) by asking for their feedback on your own product or service.